google/WebFundamentals/src/site/monetization/ad-monetization/customize-ads.markdown

     - Look for opportunities to integrate ads throughout the content to avoid ad blindness;
     - Never place ads where they might interfere with a user's intended experience on your site; ensure ads above the fold don't push content below it.
     - Maximize revenue by allowing text and display images to compete for your ad space.
-    - Style your ads so they don't look out of place on your site; choose text styles that blend, compliment, or contrast your site.
+    - Choose text styles that blend, compliment, or contrast your site.
 notes:
   targeting:
     - Ads are targeted based on overall site content, not keywords or categories.
 If you'd like to display ads related to specific topics, include complete sentences and paragraphs about these topics.